nicholassm/disruptor-rs/README.md

 # Roadmap

-1. Support for multiple consumers/event processor threads including interdependencies.
+1. Verify correctness with Miri.
-2. Verify correctness with Miri.
+2. Add a Sleeping Wait Strategy.
-3. Add a Sleeping Wait Strategy.
+3. Support for batch publication.
-4. Support for batch publication.
+4. Add specialization of the `ConsumerBarrier` when there's only a single consumer.